davidlampach/blackjack_solidity/README.md

 ---

-# Installation
+## Installation

-1. [deploy.py](https://github.com/davidlampach/blackjack_solidity/blob/master/deploy.py) will also require the [sol_c_x Python compiler](https://solcx.readthedocs.io/en/latest/)
+1. To install, clone this git repo to your local machine.
+You will be able to copile and deploy the smart contracts directly in Remix.
+Alternatively, you can compile and deploy them by running deploy.py.
+Deploy.py will compile and deploy the contract at the command line, but you need to update the deploying address and secret key in the .env file.
+Deploy.py will automatically update the contract address in the .env file.

+2. If you choose to use deploy.py, you will need the sol-c-x compiler.

         pip install py-solc-x

-2. The entirety of this game runs with a smart contract written in solidity.
+3. The entirety of this game runs with a smart contract written in solidity.
 It is best to familiarize oneself with the contract in a GUI compiler like remix before deploying the game in Streamlit.

-# Running just the Solidity contracts
+## Running just the Solidity contracts

 1. No GUI is necessary to play the game.
 You can load the blackjack.sol in the compiler of your choice.
 It uses [![Solidity](https://img.shields.io/badge/Solidity-0.8.17-blue)](https://docs.soliditylang.org/en/v0.8.9/)